 It also enhances other flavors, as if it somehow has the ability to unlock unused flavor receptors in your tongue.
 Food undoubtedly tastes better with MSG.

 So far, so good.
 MSG has gotten a bad reputation, with people blaming it for any number of physical symptoms.
-The latest studies, however, suggest that it's harmless.
+However, a close look at the research behind MSG's effects on the body in a culinary context reveals very little evidence behind those claims.

 The right way: If you're going to use MSG, you should do so knowingly, not by accident.